tangrams/tangram-docs/pages/draw.md

                 ...
 ```

-An example of using a custom draw name:
+An example of using a custom draw style:
 ```yaml
 layers:
     water: